 Signs to look for in someone who has overdosed on a mix of benzos and alcohol include extreme drowsiness and impaired movement.
 In addition, you may see slow and shallow breathing.
 If you recognize these signs in a person you suspect has taken drugs, it’s essential to get them medical attention as soon as possible.
 Failure to do so could result in coma, organ failure, and even death.

 What Role Does Detox Play for Someone Mixing Drugs and Alcohol?

 Withdrawal symptoms from benzos and alcohol can create medical risks for a person.
 Alcohol and benzos withdrawal symptoms start within hours of the last drink or use.
 Left untreated, alcohol withdrawal can last more than a week, while benzos withdrawal can last two weeks or more.
-The risk of medical complications during this time is the reason why attempting to detox at home is strongly discouraged.
-A medical detox allows a patient to safely move through the withdrawal process of multiple substances with minimal risk to the body.
+The risk of detox at home is very high and therefore discouraged.
+A medical facility for alcohol and benzodiazepine detox allows a patient to safely move through the withdrawal process of multiple substances with minimal risk to the body.

 Restored Path’s Solution

 Restored Path Detox is DFW’s premier location for sophisticated medical detox.
 Conveniently located in Frisco, we provide a safe sanctuary for healing that is also a state-of-the-art detoxification facility for a wide range of substances.
 Our compassionate physicians and therapists want you to get well and are committed to removing any existing barriers to your care.
 Restored Path’s team of board-certified physicians and highly qualified RNs have extensive critical care experience and are available to monitor your detox program 24 hours a day, seven days a week.